menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

   :width: 50%
   :align: center

-The Men&Mice Suite detects when a split scope configuration is in place.
+Micetro detects when a split scope configuration is in place.
 Split scopes are handled as follows:

 * In the scope list, split scopes are shown with a different icon and in the server column, the text "split scope" displays